mazunki/smol_sh/README.md

 ## Installation

-The installation expects the usage of Conda to keep the environment set up.
-You could manage this yourself through the requirements.txt file.
+The automatic installation expects the usage of Conda to keep the environment set up.
+You could manage this yourself if you want to.

 Use the `Makefile`.
 There are mainly four targets:

 - `make environment` (run it once, it will set up the `smolsh` virtual environment)